My Quiet Kitchen

 image to save on Pinterest

-These Vegan Chorizo Cabbage Rolls are a nutritious vegan meal that satisfies like decadent comfort food.
-Ready in under an hour, these cabbage rolls are oil-free and filled with plant-based chorizo, onion, greens, brown rice, and topped with loads of salsa plus an irresistible 5-minute cashew cheese!
+These Vegan Chorizo Cabbage Rolls are a nutritious plant-based meal that satisfies like decadent comfort food!
+Ready in less than an hour, they're filled with plant-based chorizo, onion, brown rice, and topped with an irresistible 5-minute cashew cheese plus plenty of salsa!

 Ingredients

-NEF's chorizo makes this dish a breeze to pull together because all the spicing is done for you!
+If you use a store-bought chorizo like the one from No Evil Foods (pictured below), this dish a breeze to pull together!
 BUT just in case you don't have any when the mood strikes, I'm also posting a sister recipe today for Easy Tofu Chorizo that you can use instead.

 The basic elements of this dish are:

-7. 5-Minute Mexican Cashew Cheese! (more on this below)
+• 5-Minute vegan queso! (more on this below)

 That's it!
-And hey, if you consume oil and don't feel like making your own cheese, you can simplify this even further by topping your dish with store-bought vegan shreds.
+And hey, if you consume oil and don't feel like making your own cheese sauce, you can simplify this even further by topping your dish with store-bought vegan shreds.

 1. Prep the cabbage leaves by blanching them in boiling water for 2 minutes, just to soften them slightly.
 Set aside.